NarayanaSabari/nand2tetris/nand2tetris-Part1/Project 3.2/README.md

 Disscuss how can we make Sequential Logic and Flipflops / Memory units and counters more engaging and understandable

 Meeting Discussion:

-Discussed whats the problem with this concepts and decided to create a student contribution lesson for each topics which should be more engaging and understandable.
+So according to the servey taken from squad 46 and 56, folks felt hard to study some topics like Sequential Logic and Flipflops / Memory units, we Discussed whats the problem with this concepts and decided to create a student contribution lesson for each topics which should be more engaging and understandable.

 Next Step:
 Tmr we will come with a lesson for sequential logic and flipflops and review it.